Monte-Amador/rb101-foundations/lesson_6/assignments/08_assignment/notes/refactoring/refactor_journal.md

-- [x] Refactor output for displaying cards with better readability

 - [ ] look at renaming the display_initial_hands method as it is the only one being called during the player_turn method.
 It might be a bit confusing since we continue looping back to it so it's not really the initial hands by the second iteration, it will display the modified hand.
-- [x] rename hidden to hide
-- [x] change user_total in deal method to total_arr
 - [ ] see about abstracting the logic of the deal method if that is possible.

 ## Caching the total